danmt/dynamic-component-loader/README.md

 }
 ```

-This is awesome, but any of this will work until we update the AppComponent, go to `src/app/app.component.html`, remove all its content and put this instead:
+Now, all we have to do is update the AppComponent.
+Go to `src/app/app.component.html`, remove all its content, and put this instead:

 ```html
 <h1 class="header">Dynamic components</h1>